 install a Changing Places toilet into a small restaurant

 make an adjustment that meets your needs but affects other people’s access needs or everyone’s health and safety

 Who you can ask for adjustments

-You can ask for adjustments from anybody employing you or providing a private or public service.
+You can ask for adjustments from employers or private or public services.
 This can include:

 your local authority or MP